bepaald/signalbackup-tools/README.md

 **Compiling**

 A script is provided that will compile the binary on Arch and Fedora (and possibly many other distro's).
 In general just running `g++ -std=c++17 */*.cc *.cc -lcryptopp -lsqlite3` should do the trick.
-If you have difficulty compling under your OS, I recommend downloading a Fedora Live image, booting of of that and run the following commands in a terminal (in the project directory):
+If you have difficulty compling under your OS, I recommend downloading a Fedora Live image, booting of of that and running the following commands in a terminal (in the project directory):

 ```
  $ sudo dnf install gcc-g++ cryptopp-devel sqlite-devel